How to Use SEO for Your Private Practice

 SEO is short for Search Engine Optimization.
 In simple terms, SEO means optimizing your site for search engine traffic.
 Here’s a primer on how search and SEO work:

-You create a website, publish it, and now your website is “online.”
+, publish it, and now your website is “online.”
 However, with over one billion websites now in existence, your site is not the only one.
 You have a lot of competition.
 To make sure that your website is found by prospective clients, you must include specific keywords on the pages of your website.
 These are keywords that your prospective clients would search for on Google.
 You include these keywords on your services page, and you also create an educational blog post on a particular therapy topic, such as “pre-marriage counseling Tampa.”

 A prospective client does an Internet search for the same term and comes across your website.
 You’ve just received a referral from the search engines.